Read Habermas with voice, context, and method in the same frame.

 The deeper dialogue lets a serious interlocutor press the machinery of the view.
 The point is to show how Habermas reasons when the first answer is not enough.

 Your view seems to depend on Communicative action and Ideal speech situation.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 They hold together through the method.
 Reconstructive social theory: he looks for the implicit norms already at work when people argue, justify, and demand reasons.
 The concepts are not separate ornaments; they are parts of one discipline of seeing.